junxit/us-congress-bills-113/metadata.md

 - 2014-03-24 — Mrs. Brooks (IN) moved to suspend the rules and pass the bill.
 - 2014-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2577-2588)
 - 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2577-2588)
+- 2014-03-25 — Message on Senate action sent to the House.
+- 2014-03-25 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed, pursuant to the order of January 28, 2014, without amendment by Unanimous Consent.(consideration: CR S1710)
+- 2014-03-25 — Received in the Senate, read twice, considered, read the third time, and passed, pursuant to the order of January 28, 2014, without amendment by Unanimous Consent. (consideration: CR S1710)
+- 2014-03-25 — See also S. 1302.